AkashManiar/taskatic-web-app/README.md

 Navbar in home page has font color of greyish, which get darker on hovering, which again shows user which options the are going for

+## SignUp & Login Validation

+Sign up and login validations are been totally customized, however we html provides basic validation for email and displays its message which can't be overriden.
+Having said that, I have applied email and password validation (i.e 6 characters and alphanumeric as the basic requirement for a valid password ).
+Respective error message in red color is generated if password or email is invalid.

 ## Links of pages made